Activities and Amenities

 OverviewCabin Creek Cabin is a rustic, single-room structure that was built by the Civilian Conservation Corps in the 1930s.
 It offers a few basic amenities, so guests will need to bring most of their own supplies and gear to ensure an enjoyable experience.

-Summer access is only by horse, foot, motorcycle or off-road vehicle for up to six miles on Trail 151.
-Off-road vehicle riders must park at the junction with Trail 206, which is about three-quarters of a mile from the cabin, and hike the rest of the way.
-Motorcyclists can travel directly to the cabin.
+Summer access is only by horse, foot, or motorcycle which are allowed July 16th - Oct.
+14th annually for up to six miles on Trail 151.
+All-terrain vehicle (ATV) riders must park at the junction with Trail 205, which is about one mile from the cabin, and hike the rest of the way.
+Motorcyclists can travel directly to the cabin in the allowed season.

 Winter access is by snowmobile for 11 miles on the Big Sky Snowmobile Trail.
 Access by skis or snowshoes is difficult and not recommended.
 Guests are responsible for their own travel arrangements and safety.

-The cabin sits at an elevation of approximately 8,700 feet, tucked beneath a stand of evergreens.
+The cabin sits at an elevation of approximately 8,700 feet, among a stand of mixed conifers.
 Middle Fork Cabin Creek flows nearby.
 The surrounding meadow and forests give way to the peaks of the Madison Range.

 Hikers and equestrians have trailhead access to the Monument Mountain Unit of the Lee Metcalf Wilderness, which climbs 10,995-foot Monument Peak.
 The Big Sky Snowmobile Trail used to access the cabin in winter provides challenging back country snowmobiling.

-The cabin can accommodate up to four people and has bunk bed platforms and cots.
-A wood stove is available to heat the cabin.
-Basic cookware, dishes, an axe, shovel, broom, mop and table with chairs are also provided.
+The cabin can accommodate up to four people and has one bunk bed platform and three cots.
+A wood stove is available to heat the cabin but firewood is not provided.
+Do not cut green trees for firewood.
+Basic cookware, dishes, an axe, shovel, broom, mop and table with chairs are provided.
 An outhouse with vault toilet is located outside and adjacent to the cabin.
 A hitching rail for stock is available.
 A meat pole for game meat has been installed about 150 yards behind the cabin.

 Yellowstone National Park is approximately 20 miles from Cabin Creek Cabin, which makes it an ideal destination for a day trip.